ctuckerdude/kubecluster/README.md

 * Network Configuration
 * Installation of Kubernetes Dashboard UI Console.

-The scripts implemented in this project where derived from a number of sources some of which are listed below:
+The scripts implemented in this project were derived from a number of sources, some of which are listed below:
 1. Managing Kubernetes Applications With Hashicorp Terraform https://www.hashicorp.com/blog/managing-kubernetes-applications-with-hashicorp-terraform